hlxmda/images/README.md

 # images
-an image set to instore pictures of my note.
+an image set to store pictures of my note.